Last updated: May 18, 2026

 Mayor of Chattanooga, 1923 to 1926

 In October 1923, the Chattanooga city commission elected Hardy to serve the unexpired term of Mayor Alexander W. Chambliss, who had been appointed to the Tennessee Supreme Court.
 Hardy continued as president of Dixie Portland throughout his mayoralty.
-He declined to seek another term in 1926, when the consolidation of Dixie Portland into a new national cement company required him to move to New York.
+John Shearer's 2013 column in the Chattanoogan on the Hardy home credits him with several of the city's most visible 1920s civic projects, including the opening of Memorial Auditorium, the southward extension of Broad Street, the annexation of the 12th and 13th wards, the opening of the city-owned Brainerd Golf Course, and a modernization of the city health department.
+Hardy declined to seek another term in 1926, when the consolidation of Dixie Portland into a new national cement company required him to move to New York.
+He was succeeded as mayor by Ed Bass, who went on to a 20-year tenure of his own.

 The Penn-Dixie consolidation and New York move, 1926

-In 1926, Dixie Portland was consolidated with several other large eastern cement producers to form the Pennsylvania-Dixie Cement Corporation, a $45 million combination headquartered in New York City.
-Hardy took a new role with the combined company and relocated.
-That same year, the Dixie Portland Memorial School he had championed was dedicated in Richard City over three days, April 26 to 28, with Colonel John R. McQuigg of the American Legion, Charles F. D. Belden of the American Library Association, and Dr. Harcourt A. Morgan of the University of Tennessee among the speakers.
+In 1926, per Wilkerson, Dixie Portland was consolidated with several other large eastern cement producers to form the Pennsylvania-Dixie Cement Corporation, a $45 million combination headquartered in New York City.
+Hardy became Chairman of the Board of the new corporation and relocated.
+That same year, the Dixie Portland Memorial School he had championed was dedicated in Richard City over three days, April 26 to 28; the Chenault 1931 account in The Nation's Schools (Sources below) lists Colonel John R. McQuigg of the American Legion, Charles F. D. Belden of the American Library Association, and Dr. Harcourt A. Morgan of the University of Tennessee among the speakers.

 Death and legacy, 1927

-Hardy died of heart disease in New York City in August 1927, at age 59, about a year after leaving the mayor's office.
+Hardy died of heart disease at Roosevelt Hospital in New York City on August 14, 1927, at age 59, about a year after leaving the mayor's office.
 He was buried at Forest Hills Cemetery in Chattanooga.
 The Dixie Portland Memorial School was renamed Richard Hardy Memorial School in his honor that same year.
-Commonly cited secondary sources date his death to August 14, 1927, but the Wilkerson 2003 thesis gives only the month and year; the day-precise date is therefore [needs verification] against primary records.

 Related